CAJan93/docker_cheat_sheet/kubernetes/CKAD/1_core_concepts/README.md

 - `hostPath`: Path on host to persist data
 - `NFS`: Mounted path to NFS

 ## 9.4.
 What is a PV?
+X

 - A Persistent Volume provided by cloud provider or admin.
 You need a PVC to be able to access a PV
 - PVs are cluster-wide
 - This is independent of the pods and also of the node, since it is network-attached storage (NAS)
-- Kubernetes takes care of binding the PVC to the PV.
+- K8s takes care of binding the PVC to the PV.
 The PV relies on the external storage to provide storage
 - Order of definitions: setup the PV, setup the PCV, setup the volume

 ## 9.5.
 What is a storage class?